steveokard/BarkPack-1/notes/mountain_peaks.md

 # Amtrak's Mountain Peaks

 Mountain Peaks is an active Amtrak train that stops at Fairview.
-In real life the train served Chicago, Kansas City, Oklahoma City, Fort Worth, Houston and intermediate points.
+The train serves California, Chicago and Washington, DC, with Fairview being an intermediate stop.

 ## Artistic license